This post may contain affiliate links. For more information, please see our affiliate policy.

 How to Make a Frozen Drink or Margarita Without a Blender

 No frozen drink blender?
 No sweat.
 Any drink that is “blended” should be able to transform into a beverage “on the rocks.”
-You might have to adjust the quantities so the drink isn’t too strong, however.
+You might have to adjust the quantities of tequila, lime juice, and even fruit like berries and strawberries, so the drink isn’t too strong, however.
 Tinker with the ratios until you dial your mixed drink in to suit your tastes.

 You can also attempt to crush ice by hand:

 - In a large zip-top plastic bag, add ice cubes.
 Seal the bag closed, then wrap the bagged ice in a dish towel.

 - Set the wrapped, bagged ice on a strong surface, such as a granite or concrete kitchen counter, tile floor, garage floor, or basement floor.

 - Hit the bagged, wrapped ice with a hammer, rolling pin, or meat tenderizer until crushed to your desired size.